 Establishing yourself as a functional expert in your niche or industry comes with a variety of benefits.
 Securing this position in an organization gives you the advantage of negotiating better.
-However, it’s worth noting that becoming a functional expert is no walk in the park.
+However, it’s worth noting that becoming an expert is no walk in the park.

-In this article, we hope to elaborate on what it means to be a functional expert in today’s market.
-You will also learn specific ways to build your knowledge base and expertise to get hired as a functional expert.
+In this article, we hope to elaborate on what it means to be an expert in today’s market.
+You will also learn specific ways to build your knowledge base and expertise to get hired as one.
 Finally, we’ll touch on the benefits (and reasons) businesses hire such experts.

 What Is A Functional Expert?

-In essence, a functional expert is an employee or consultant that is hired for their very niche expertise.
+In essence, they are an employee or consultant that is hired for their very niche expertise.
 They are not a jack of all trades—instead, they specialized in one subject and one subject only.

 - policy development